cmroche/OctoPrint-HomeAssistant/README.md

 #### Safe shutdown of Raspberry Pi, then printer
 Sometimes the SD card can be thrashed when not shutting down the RPI gracefully, this automation calls system shutdown in OctoPrint, waits 2 minutes, then turns off the printer's switch.

+##### Caveat
+One user (thanks @pinkywafer) tested shutdown time and found it took from 5 seconds to 2+ minutes.
+Adjust the timeout to your needs, keep a backup if you use shorter values.

 ```yaml
 '1592948735781':
   alias: Ender 3 Safe Shutdown